Energy transition in the North Sea

 Additional Roadmap 2030

 In 2020, encouraged not least by the Netherlands, both the European Commission and the European Parliament stated the aim of reaching a reduction in CO2 emissions of 55 per cent by 2030 compared with 1990.
 It was considered that offshore wind energy would have an important role to play in that regard.
-For that reason the cabinet decided, in early 2022, to create a total capacity of approx. 21 GW of offshore wind energy by 2030 (ajusted later to 2033).
+For that reason the cabinet decided, in early 2022, to create a total capacity of approx. 21 GW of offshore wind energy by 2030 (adjusted later to 2033).
 That is to say, an extra capacity of 9.5 on top of the previously stated ambition of 11.5 GW.

 The Climate Agreement had already stipulated that a possible additional challenge for offshore wind energy in the period up to and including 2030 would be contingent on two important conditions: